smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 - K571: Hurricane / Bush / Golden State [Japan Bonus Track] / 2001
 - M008: I Know I Know I Know / Tegan and Sara / So Jealous / 2004
 - M004: I Wanna Have Your Babies / Natasha Bedingfield / I Wanna Have Your Babies [Maxi Single] / 2007
+- K365: Kim Gordon and the Arthur Doyle Hand Cream / Sonic Youth / Sonic Nurse / 2004
+- K654: Let You Down / P.O.D. / Testify [Bonus Track] / 2006
+- M001: New Beginning / Trapt / Trapt [DualDisc] / 2002
+- K566: Normal / Foo Fighters / Times Like These / 2003
+- K677: Not with You / Tegan and Sara / This Business of Art / 2000
+- M004: Phase / Breaking Benjamin / Digital Box Set / 2009
+- 504M: Pretty Fly (For a White Guy) / The Offspring / Greatest Hits [DualDisc] / 2005
+- ++M071: Revenga / System of a Down / Mezmerize / 2005
+- M068: Shattered / O.A.R. / Rain or Shine / 2010
+- K470: Sincerely, Me / Better Than Ezra / Closer / 2001
+- M006: Socio / Stone Sour / Come What(ever) May [Clean] / 2006
+- M016: Storm in a Teacup / Red Hot Chili Peppers / Stadium Arcadium / 2006 -- tears
+- M045: Superman's Dead / Our Lady Peace / Live [DVD] / 2003
+- M003: What I Believe / Sum 41 / Half Hour of Power / 2000
+- K456: When I Go Deaf / Low / The Great Destroyer / 2005
+- M622: Womanizer / Britney Spears / The Singles Collection [Box Set] / 2009

 ## Fake "it"/"this"